Bunlong/next-barcode/README.md

 ## 🔧 Install

-react-barcode is available on npm.
+react-barcodes is available on npm.
 It can be installed with the following command:

 ```
 npm install react-barcodes --save
 ```

-react-barcode is available on yarn as well.
+react-barcodes is available on yarn as well.
 It can be installed with the following command:

 ```
 yarn add react-barcodes